ziyong-was-taken/Compression-In-DNNs/README.md

 ### Requirements

 - `lightning>=2.5.1`: [(PyTorch) Lightning](https://lightning.ai/docs/pytorch/stable/) is the main framework used
-- `torchvision>=0.21.0`: datasets and models are imported from [torchvision](https://pytorch.org/vision/stable/index.html)
+- `torchvision>=0.21.0`[^CUDA]: datasets and models are imported from [torchvision](https://pytorch.org/vision/stable/index.html)
-  - note: The conda solver prioritises the CPU build of `torchvision` (over the CUDA build) due to its higher build number.
-  - To force the CUDA build, use `torchvision>=0.21.0=cuda*` instead
 - `cuda_compiler>=12.8.1` CUDA compiler for [`torch.compile()`](https://pytorch.org/docs/stable/generated/torch.compile.html) (also installs C and C++ compilers)
 - `ipykernel>=6.29.5`: necessary to run Jupyter notebook
 - `matplotlib>=3.10.1`: used to create plots
 - `pandas>=2.2.3`: used to read csv data

+[^CUDA]: The conda solver prioritises the CPU build of `torchvision` (over the CUDA build) due to its higher build number.
+To force the CUDA build, use `torchvision>=0.21.0=cuda*` instead.

 ### Flags

-- example flags include `-m` to choose the model and `-d` to choose the dataset
+- Example flags include `-m` to choose the model and `-d` to choose the dataset.
-- for example,
+- For example,
   <!---->
   ```bash
   python main.py -m MLP -d MNIST
   ```
   <!---->
-  uses a multi-layer perceptron model and the MNIST dataset
+  uses a multi-layer perceptron model and the MNIST dataset.
 - supported models (case-sensitive):
   - `MLP`: multi-layer perceptron with custom widths specified by `-w` and nonlinearity specified by `-nl`
   - `MNISTNet`: [Tuomas Oikarinen's optimised CNN](https://github.com/tuomaso/train_mnist_fast)